Written by, Bojana Atanasovska

 Applicants still receive points for participating, which they can convert into vouchers, even if they don’t end up being chosen as their tester.
 Those points can be converted into vouchers.

-Potential testers who get accepted by Trnd to join a project for the chance to get freebies, such as toiletries, cat food, fragrances, bathroom products, alcohol.
+Potential testers who get accepted by Trnd to join a project for the chance to get freebies, such as toiletries, cat food, fragrances, bathroom products, and alcohol.

 Trnd sends project kits to all of its testers, which include the product itself, as well as small samples to give to your family and friends.